nikitavoloboev/data/fitness/fitness.md

 # Fitness

-I start every morning by either going to the gym, playing tennis or running for 1 hour.
+I try to do heavy exercise at least 3 times a week with bodyweight training or cardio.

-I use a standing desk riser to turn any table into a temporary standing desk if needed.
-I never sit for prolonged times as it affects my posture and health in a negative way.
+I also never sit for prolonged times as it affects my posture and health in a negative way.

 ## Notes